jfioasd/Mu4/README.md

 A esolang based on [μ6](https://github.com/bforte/mu6/)

 ## Execution
-The program takes a list from STDIN as the argument(s) to the function.
+The program takes a list of integers from STDIN (space-separated), as the arguments to the function.

 Then, the program is parsed into a function.
-The result of calling the function is printed.
+The result of calling the function with the argument(s) is printed.

 Unlike μ6, μ4 encodes the characters in octets.
 All allowed characters: